linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 25.10.2023 (announcement)
+- Linkspreed employee contract now available! 📄
+- We've finalized our employee contract and made it available for download on our website: documents.linkspreed.com/files/Linkspreed_Team-Contract.pdf
+- What questions do you have about the new contract? 🤔

 ### 24.10.2023 (announcement Privacy Policy)
 - 🔒📝 Attention, everyone!
 We've just updated our privacy policy to comply with the new UCPA guidelines for Utah.
 Stay tuned for more details coming your way throughout the week. 🤔 What are your thoughts on privacy protection?
 Share with us! #PrivacyMatters #UCPAUpdate